 - Costs charged to the grant support the grant only.

-- At the end of the month, the Finance Office will also review all charges (sponsored program and cost-shared) and work with the PI to ensure all expenses are in compliance with OMB A-21 and University policies.
+- At the end of the month, the Finance Office will also review all charges (sponsored program and cost-shared) and work with the PI to ensure all expenses are in compliance with Uniform Guidance and University policies.

 - All unallowable charges will be removed from the sponsored or cost-shared account.
 See the Cost Transfers policy for procedures.

 - If a budget revision is necessary, refer to the Cost Transfers and/or Institutional Prior Approval System (IPAS) for Budget Revisions policy.

 - Finance Office (main office, ext.
 5299; grants accountant, ext.
 5273)

 - Cost Accounting Standards (CAS)

 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards

 |Allocate||Allocate means to assign an item of cost, or a group of items of cost, to one or more sponsored agreements, functions (such as "research"), organizational subdivisions (such as "college") or other work unit (adapted from CAS 9905.502).